saraicarus/genomeup_doc/source/getting_started.rst

 Export filtered data
 ~~~~~~~~~~~~~~~~~~~~
-Once filtered the variants, the user can export into an .xls fine through the *Excel Export* bottun.
+Once the variants are filtered, the user can download the report into an .xls file, by clicking on the *Excel Export* button.